History and Highlights

 When should I go?

-The mission is accessible year-round but avoid travel immediately before or after heavy rains as they may render the riverbed on the final approach to San Javier impassable.
-Plan for a full day including your return trip from Loreto.
+The mission is accessible year-round but avoid travel immediately after heavy rains as they may render the riverbed on the final approach to San Javier impassable.
+Plan for at least a half day adventure including your return trip from Loreto.

 Mass is often said on Thursdays.

 Fifty-one weeks of the year, San Javier is one of the most tranquil places in Mexico.
 On and around December 3, the feast of San Francisco Javier is celebrated late into the night with great fervor.
-For some, this is reason to pack a tent and dive into the fracas of loud, chaotic festivities; for others, it’s the one week of the year not to go.
+For some, this is reason to pack a tent and dive into the fracas of loud, chaotic festivities; for others that do not like crowds, it’s the one week of the year not to go.

 Where is it and how do I get there?

 Set your GPS coordinates to N 25° 51.66’ W 111° 32.63’.
 The access road to San Javier meets the Transpeninsular Highway just south of the main arroyo through Loreto, opposite the Loreto International Airport, and is clearly signed.
-Recent improvements to the road have turned the trip from a punishing two-and-a-half-hour marathon into a relatively smooth journey that can be completed in less than an hour, although between the spectacular scenery, steep grades and dizzying hairpin curves, there’s no need to rush.
-Of the 22 miles (36 km) between the Transpeninsular and San Javier, all but the last five (8 km) are paved at last report.
-The remainder is graded with some narrow sections.
+Recent improvements to the road have turned the trip from a punishing two-and-a-half-hour marathon into a relatively smooth journey that can be completed in 35-45 minutes although between the spectacular scenery, steep grades and dizzying hairpin curves, there’s no need to rush.
+Of the 22 miles (36 km) between the Transpeninsular and San Javier, all is now paved except where water crosses in some areas or immediately after heavy rains when the road may be washed out in a few areas.

 Why should I visit?